Answer Last Updated: Jul 17, 2023 Views: 10756

-If you know the title of the journal, you can search Healey's ejournals for electronic journals.
+If you know the title of the journal, you can search UMBrella for Healey's electronic journals.
 Follow these steps.

-- From the Healey Library homepage select E-Resources
+- From the Healey Library homepage where it says UMBrella, use the drop down to select Journal Finder

-- Search for the journal title NOT the article title
+- Search for the journal title.
+DO NOT search for the article title.

 - If the library subscribes to the journal, then you will see links to databases and/or publishers which contain full text articles with a specific date range.